The Visitor Routine

 Once guests are settled, your dog can come in on a leash and play Mat Game.
 If your dog needs a muzzle, be sure to put it on before bringing her out.

-Once your dog has been relaxed for several minutes, you can release her to go say hello, if she would like to.
+Once your dog has been relaxed for several minutes, you can do Greet, Treat, Repeat or release her to go "be a dog", if she would like to.
 You may have her drag her leash for extra safety, if desired.
 (Some dogs won't be released and will instead stay on leash with you, but get the choice of what they'd like to do!)